VCityTeam/UD-Graph/XSLT_Transformations/XSD-to-OWL/Readme.md

 ```
 ./run.sh [path to XSL] [output filename].rdf
 ```
-Transformation outputs are written to the Results folder
+Transformation outputs are written to the Results folder.
+Note that when transforming all known schema, files to be preprocessed are listed manually in run.py.
+To include/exclude a file from preprocessing, modify the preprocess_list variable.
+Only schema that rely on `include` statements should be included in this list.